 Being convicted of a crime does not necessarily mean that your case is over.
-There are many conditions surrounding a conviction that may give your defense attorney reason to believe that you should file for post conviction and appeals relief or even a federal Writ of Habeas Corpus.
+There are many conditions surrounding a conviction that may give your defense attorney reason to believe that you should file for post conviction and know about post conviction relief process and appeals relief or even a federal Writ of Habeas Corpus.
 In some cases, your attorney may even seek relief on your behalf under one or more of these issues.

 Appealing A Court Decision